Akshit-Sharma123/Bridgelabz_Akshit_2110990138/README.md

 9.how to make a new branch and move into it git checkout -b newbranchname

 10.to rename a branch git branch -m newbranchname

+Date 10/12/24
+1.cloning how to clone a remote repo into local folder git clone repolink

+2.to switch into another branch git checkout branchname

+3.pull to merge all the changes in the remote repo to local git pull 4.fetch does work same as pull it will not merge git fetch git merge

+5.Stashing if you want to not commit,push some files and put them aside for some time git stash for tracked files

+git stash -u for untracked files git stash pop it will pop the latest

+Date 11/12/24 Topics covered

+to create a orphan branch so that it doesnot copy commits of main branch git checkout --orphan branchname 2.to merge it into main branch git checkout main git merge --allow-unrelated-histories branchname 3.rebase command

+Date 12/12/24 Topics Covered

+learned basic syntax of c++ basic programs